ezSQL/ezsql/readme.txt

 License: FREE / Donation (LGPL - You may do what you like with ezSQL - no exceptions.)
 =======================================================================

-Please follow me on twitter for ezSQL updates :) http://twitter.com/justinvincent
+Follow me on twitter:
+http://twitter.com/justinvincent

-Please check out my podcast TechZing where we talk about tech and tech startups http://techzinglive.com
+Check out my podcast TechZing where we talk about tech and tech startups: http://techzinglive.com

 =======================================================================